 Caribbean Stud online games are very brief affairs, with a large element of chance involved.
 The game offers significant pay-outs, but players take on the dealer without being able to see four of the dealers’ five cards.
 Their saving grace if the fact that the dealer needs at least an ace and a king in his hand to prevent the player immediately winning their ante back.

 From this moment on Caribbean Stud plays like a video poker game with pay out being made to the player according to the standard pat table.
 In detail, although it is often a good idea to compare the odds on all video poker games and online casinos, Caribbean Stud pays out 7 to 1 odds on the Full House, and 200 to 1 on a Royal Flush.
-This is as exciting as the online blackjack Canada has on offer for players.
+This is as exciting as the online blackjack for real money has on offer for players.

 Caribbean Stud poker is a casino game that is based on the standard 5-card stud poker rules.
 The game begins with players placing a bet on the ante.
 They have an option to place another ante bet on the jackpot too.
 Thereafter the player and the dealer are dealt 5 cards.

 The players’ cards are face-up and one of the dealers’ is face-up.
 The player would then decide whether to call or to fold.
 Should they decide to call, this means doubling the ante bet, whilst choosing to fold means forfeiting the ante.